franksun688/YoutubeVideoAnalyais/README.md

 File structure:

-code: code for web scraping and data analysis
+~/code : code for web scraping and data analysis

-raw data: raw results from web scraping
+~/rawdata : raw results from web scraping

-data: cleaned data and results from data analysis
+~/data : cleaned data and results from data analysis